kaidez/kaidez.com/_posts/2013-10-11-site-update-walk-through-2013.md

 But while its simplicity is difficult to implement, flat design ties in well with the general simplicity of most blog layouts.
 So I'll probably go with a flat design next time.

-*Side note: flat design leads to a more optimized, high-performance site...oh, yes it does, for Paul Irish tells us so*.
+*Side note: flat design leads to a higher-performing site...oh, yes it does, for Paul Irish tells us so*.
 <div class="centerVideo">
 	<iframe width="420" height="315" src="//www.youtube.com/embed/Z1IqzeA3XXg" frameborder="0" allowfullscreen></iframe>
 </div>

 <a name="RequireJS"></a>
 ### JavaScript...RequireJS Specifically
 As mentioned earlier, my primary goal while developing this site was to maintain total control over all the front-end code, especially the JavaScript.
-I'm proud to say I achieved this goal.
+I'm proud to say I achieved that goal.

 The best thing about this site's JavaScript is that it's not 100% jQuery-dependent...lots of pure JS is implemented. jQuery is certainly used on the site, it just wasn't my default position when writing JS code...like it has been in the past.